romgar/presentations/factory_boy/factory_boy.md

     class AuthorFactory(factory.django.DjangoModelFactory):
         class Meta:
             model = Author
         name = factory.Sequence(lambda n: u'author#%s' % n)
         new_field = factory.Sequence(lambda n: u'new_field#%s' % n)

-Each old test is not impacted by the newly added field, and we can use the "new_field" on new tests.
+Each old test is not impacted by the newly added field, and we can use the **new_field** on new tests.

 ---

+# Improve test readability

+---

 # Test readability

-Only initialise data that are really important.

-- Only focus on what is useful for the test
+### - Only focus on what is useful for the test
-- Tests are more understandable, as we directly see what is needed
+### - Tests are more understandable, as we directly see what is needed
-- Don't forget that other people will read your tests for code comprehension
+### - Don't forget that other people will read your tests for code comprehension

 ---